dsp-uga/sabayon-p1/README.md

 	--max_depth: maximum depth of the tree in Rnadom Forest Classifier.
 	--classifier: classifier algorithm to be used for the classification task ({lr,nb,rf}).

-The default values for above parameters are set such that it builds a Random Forest Classifier with `max_depth=7` and works with [public data](https://console.cloud.google.com/storage/browser/uga-dsp/project1) available on Google cloud
+The default values for above parameters are set such that it builds a Random Forest Classifier with `max_depth=7` and works with [public data](https://console.cloud.google.com/storage/browser/uga-dsp/project1) available on Google Cloud.

 The see the above list in command line execute the following command: